newscorpaus/ioredis-front/README.md

             { host: redisHost, port: redisPort });
 ```

+Importantly, if `connectByName` is used more than once with the same name but different connection parameters, it will
+replace the former connection rather than returning a null or throwing an error.
+We chose to do this to preserve the
+DSL of working with an `ioredis` connection, which follows a Promise based pattern.

 ## Miscellaneous

 `ioredis-front` was built as part of tcog - a transformer of APIs.
 See https://www.youtube.com/watch?v=teJLIUuGqK4